ofux/Digger-Documentation/README.md

 Install the latest version of the packages `Mathematics` and `Burst`.

-Delete Assets/Digger folder (if any) and import Digger into your project (from the Asset Store).
+Delete Assets/Digger folder (if any) and import Digger into your project (from the Asset Store). **When Unity asks you if you want to install required packages, click *No*.**

+Some users reported issues with the Package Manager after importing Digger.
+This is a Unity/Package Manager bug.
+Fortunately there is a simple workaround: when importing Digger, **unselect** the *Manifest.json* file from the import window.

 From now on, Digger should be imported and **you should not have any error in the console**.
 There should be a new menu: *Tools > Digger*.